 See more ideas for ways to use your tasty roasted beets below.

 - Beets.
-Often misunderstood and underrated, beets are a delightfully earthy and flavorful vegetable.
+Often misunderstood and underrated, beets are a delightfully earthy vegetable.
 Roasting them makes them sweeter and tender.
-Beets are rich in fiber and vitamins.
+Beets are rich in fiber and vitamins including Vitamin C, Folate, and Potassium.

 - Olive Oil.
-Adds flavor to the beets and keeps them from burning.
+Extra virgin olive oil adds flavor to the beets and keeps them from burning.

 - Salt + Pepper.
 Simple seasonings essential to roasted vegetables.

 - Balsamic Vinegar.
 An optional addition that I highly recommend.
-It adds wonderful flavor and acidity and pairs well with beats.
+It adds wonderful flavor and acidity and pairs well with beets (pairs well with Roasted Mushrooms too).

 - Goat Cheese + Fresh Herbs.
-My favorite way to serve beets is with creamy goat cheese and a shower of fresh fine herbs like basil, parsley, thyme, or dill.
+My favorite way to serve beets is with creamy goat cheese and a shower of herbs like fresh thyme, basil, parsley, or dill.

 - Trim and scrub the beets.